×

-But automated checkers can still be a very useful tool, as long as you understand how they operate and don’t rely on them too heavily.
+Automated grammar checkers are obviously not ever going to replace the advice and corrections of a native speaker, but they can still be a very useful tool without relying on them too heavily.
 You can run your texts through them quickly, and they may save you from a few errors.

-Best for Spanish Learners Overall: LanguageTool
+Best for Spanish Learners Overall: LanguageToolspanish grammar checker

 This is the automatic grammar checker that I’d recommend for most Spanish learners, as long as you have at least a fair understanding of grammar terms in Spanish, which is the language of the explanations.